-In Canada, our lumber operations are located in Western Canada and produce SPF lumber, wood chips and other residuals.
-In the U.S., our sawmills are located in the southern U.S. and produce SYP lumber, wood chips and other residuals.
+In Canada, our lumber operations are located in Western Canada and produce lumber made from spruce, pine, balsam fir (known as SPF) and other species, including Douglas fir and hemlock, as well as wood chips and other residuals.
+The vast majority of our Canadian lumber production is SPF lumber.
+In the U.S., our lumber mills are located in the southern U.S. and produce southern yellow pine (SYP) lumber, wood chips and other residuals.
 OSB operations are located in Alberta, Ontario, Quebec, the U.S., the U.K. and Belgium.

 The markets for our products are highly competitive and product pricing can be volatile.
 Our products are sold in markets open to a number of companies with similar products and we compete with global producers.
-Our competitive position is affected by factors such as cost and availability of raw materials, energy and labour, the ability to maintain high operating rates and low per unit manufacturing costs, the quality of our final products and our ability to transport products to our customers.
+Our competitive position is affected by factors such as cost and availability of raw materials, energy, labour and, the ability to maintain high operating rates and low per unit manufacturing costs, the quality of our final products and our ability to transport products to our customers.
 Some of our products may also compete with non-wood fibre-based alternatives or with alternative products in certain market segments.
-Purchasing decisions by customers are generally based on price, quality, service and availability of supply.
-However, because commodity products such as ours have few distinguishing properties from producer to producer, competition for these products is based primarily on price.
+Purchasing decisions by customers are generally based on price, quality, service and availability of supply; however, because commodity products such as ours have few distinguishing properties from producer to producer, competition for these products is based primarily on price.
 Prices and sales volumes are influenced by general economic conditions, the balance of supply and demand for the product, and the availability of transportation.